queryluke/masseffect-5e-data/text/en/manual/dexterity.md

 creatures' turns in combat.

 ### Hiding
-The DM decides when circumstances are appropriate for hiding.
+The GM decides when circumstances are appropriate for hiding.
 When you try to hide, make a Dexterity (Stealth) check.
 Until you are discovered or you stop hiding, that check's total is contested by the Wisdom (Perception) check of any creature that actively searches for signs of your presence.